On this page:

 Herman’s service proposal clearly details and costs how primary and supplementary supports will assist him in his home.
 His service proposal also includes a comprehensive and costed monitoring program, tailored to his needs.

-Recent reports from his allied health professionals detail the supports he needs because of his disability.
-These supports align with information in Herman’s service proposal.
+Recent reports from his allied health professionals detail the NDIS supports Herman needs because of his disability.
+These NDIS supports align with information in Herman’s service proposal.

 We wouldn’t expect family or friends to be able to provide the level of support that Herman needs.

-We decide that Stage 2: Individualised living options support meet the NDIS funding criteria.
+We decide that Stage 2: Individualised living options support meets the NDIS funding criteria.

 What else do we think about?